-Memoir of a Gay Gringo
+How I became a Gay Gringo

 By Cal Avocado

 I am a Gay Gringo facing old age and looking back on history through romance, especially one.
 I arrived in Mexico bursting with dreams for love after 25 years in San Francisco and New York as the AIDS epidemic began and burned through.
 Fulfillment came but not as I hoped.
 My conflict is not wanting boundaries for love and sex in a world of homophobia, disease, poverty and the nature of men.
-A world full of boundaries.
+A world full of obstacles.

 Like one empty night in San Miguel de Allende, a small city north of the capital where I rented a room in the winter of 2002.
 On weekends, I traveled down to Mexico City hoping to meet Paco, but I was back.
 It was Monday and I went to a support group for the addicted and lonely, Alcoholics Anonymous.
 I wasn’t alcoholic but it was available and anxiety qualified me.
-Although the moderator was a straight man, a warning sign, I noticed he was friendly with a lesbian type woman so I took a chance sharing, misjudging his tolerance listening to confessions of one man’s loving addiction to another.
+Although the moderator was a straight man, a warning sign, I noticed he was friendly with a lesbian type so I took a chance sharing, misjudging his tolerance for confessions of one man’s loving addiction to another.
 Shortly into my release he cut me off ordering, Who wants to go next?
 A cold sweat and past insults ran through my mind.
 Foolish faggot, dicks are for chicks.
 Perhaps he meant no harm, or wasn’t repelled by me, but he became a villain I resented.
 Usually I avoided inflaming homophobic prejudice by keeping silent.

 Tonight, wasn’t different.
 I wanted his ear not the cock he was offering.
 I'd returned from Mexico City frustrated and Roger impatiently listened to me climb out of worry before rudely cutting me off, You need to get on anti-depressants!
 He was revealing his lack of interest.
-He didn’t want to listen to me but did want to tell his story.
+He didn’t want to listen but did want to tell his story.
 I decided to hear it rather than be alone.
 In a tense outpouring, he recalled a Prozac overdose in a California supermarket.
 He squalled in his pants before making it to the bathroom.
 Naturally he was embarrassed and it was dreadful, but I thought to myself how much worse it would be if caused by a disease he couldn’t control, not an optional medication he could dose down or exchange.
 He finished his story and left right away.
-It was clear after two meetings, he’s too self-absorbed to listen to anyone and has scant potential to be a friend.
+It was clear after two meetings, he’s too self-absorbed to listen to anyone.
+He has scant potential to be a friend.

 Every Friday I walked through colonial San Miguel to the bus station for an enjoyable ride to Mexico City.
 San Miguel always seemed delightful when I was leaving.
 I reluctantly returned on Monday mornings knowing I’d feel isolated again.
 In Mexico City, I spent the weekend at gay cantinas shedding 20 years of New York City striving.
 In New York, it hadn’t been convenient to go to gay bars.
-Either work or distance interfered.
+Work or distance interfered.
 Mexico was a long-crafted plan finally become reality.
 I'd left before to faraway places.
-After high school from Phoenix to San Francisco and eight years later, with 2,000 cash and a million in excitement, from San Francisco to Manhattan.
+After high school from Phoenix to San Francisco and eight years later, with 2,000 dollars and a million in excitement, from San Francisco to Manhattan.
 I was splitting ready to move in each case but breaking off was excruciating.
 The fight for courage to go just a little stronger than fear not to.

-I'd lie awake in bed unable to sleep, Mexico City racing in my heart, and get up tired the next day.
+I'd lie awake in bed unable to sleep, Mexico City racing my heart, and get up tired the next day.
 It was a huge city, too big to understand, and mine to discover.
 I'd felt the same in New York and San Francisco each in its era, but they had gotten smaller over the years.
-Here, I had the money to choose where I wanted to live, not forced to last choices like in the former two.
+Here, I had the money to choose where I wanted to live, not forced to last choices like in the former.
 If I had a tail I would be fast wagging.